 mkspecssubdirectory of the data path specified when Qt was compiled (see QLibraryInfo::DataPath).

-QMAKESPEC path will automatically be added to the INCLUDEPATH system variable.
+QMAKESPEC path will be automatically added to the generated Makefile after the contents of the INCLUDEPATH system variable.

 The cache file is a special file qmake reads to find settings not specified in the

 qmake.conf file, project files, or at the command line.
 When qmake is run, it looks for a file called

 .qmake.cache in parent directories of the current directory, unless you specify

 -nocache.
 If qmake fails to find this file, it will silently ignore this step of processing.

 .qmake.cache file then it will process this file first before it processes the project file.

 Under normal circumstances qmake will try to use appropriate file extensions for your platform.
 However, it is sometimes necessary to override the default choices for each platform and explicitly define file extensions for qmake to use.
 This is achieved by redefining certain built-in variables.
 For example, the extension used for moc files can be redefined with the following assignment in a project file: